 The solution in place today consists of providing a unique digital identity to every single product by laser marking two QR Codes – one on the outer side of the pack that can be scanned several times, and another one inside the pack available only after purchase that is scannable only once.
 Those two codes are linked together, thus providing the additional layer of security to consumers.
 This is now opening an endless world of opportunities regarding end-to-end traceability and enabling Danone Specialized Nutrition to better connect with their consumers by providing them information on the product journey, nutritional advice, answers to their questions, guidance, and more.

 To start an end-to-end traceability journey, you need a certain level of maturity inside your company.
-The prerequisite for starting is to master your traceability at batch level through digital solutions.
-Mastering the traceability at different levels of granularity (batch, pallet, cartons, item) requires a very good management of processes and data through different systems used within a company, for example, Manufacturing Execution Systems (MES).
+The prerequisite for starting is to perfect your traceability at batch level through digital solutions. perfecting the traceability at different levels of granularity (batch, pallet, cartons, item) requires a very good management of processes and data through different systems used within a company, for example, Manufacturing Execution Systems (MES).

 As part of this journey, Danone Specialized Nutrition has implemented a serialization and aggregation solution, engaging not only their own network but also their external stakeholders (such as distributors) to ensure complete end-to-end traceability.